awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-aws-service-specific-topics.md

 ## CloudTrail integration with AWS Organizations<a name="cloudtrail-aws-service-specific-topics-organizations"></a>

-You can create a trail in the management account for an organization that collects all event data for all AWS accounts in an organization in AWS Organizations\.
+The management account for an AWS Organizations organization can configure a delegated administrator to manage the organization's CloudTrail resources\.
+You can create a trail in the management account or delegated administrator account for an organization that collects all event data for all AWS accounts in an organization in AWS Organizations\.
 This is called an organization trail\.
 Creating an organization trail helps you define a uniform event logging strategy for your organization\.
 An organization trail is applied automatically to each AWS account in your organization\.
 Users in member accounts can see these trails but cannot modify them, and by default cannot see the log files created for the organization trail\.
 For more information, see [Creating a trail for an organization](creating-trail-organization.md)\.

 ## AWS service topics for CloudTrail<a name="cloudtrail-aws-service-specific-topics-list"></a>